 1. Controlling, granting, and restricting access

 Knowing where people are in the building is crucial to maintaining site security.
-Systems enable you to grant access to certain areas of the site whilst restricting entry to certain areas.
+This is because systems enable you to grant access to certain areas of the site, whilst restricting entry to certain areas.

 To summarise, school access control systems allow you to: